-- Transparency, meaning that decisions and actions are taken openly and sufficient information is available so that other agencies and the general public can assess whether the relevant procedures are followed - Answerability, meaning that an agency is required to justify actions and decisions) - Controllability, meaning that an agency faces consequences for its actions and decisions).
+- Transparency (decisions and actions are taken openly and sufficient information is available so that other agencies and the general public can assess whether the relevant procedures are followed) - Answerability (agency required to justify actions and decisions) - Controllability (agency faces consequences for its actions and decisions)

-Audit refers to an official examination of an organization's accounts to make sure money has been spent correctly, in compliance with rules, regulations, and norms.
-Audit institutions such as national and regional Auditors General, Audit Offices, State Comptrollers, Ombudsmen, Tribunals de Cuentas, and Cours de Comptes make a vital contribution to good governance by detecting poor management and inappropriate use of public money.
+Audit refers to an official examination of an organization's accounts to make sure money has been spent correctly, i.e., according to rules, regulations, and norms.
+Audit institutions such as national and regional Auditor Generals, Audit Offices, State Comptrollers, Ombudsmen, Tribunals de Cuentas, Cours de Comptes make a vital contribution to good governance by detecting poor management and inappropriate use of public money.
 Auditing institutions can be considered the taxpayers' independent and professional watchdogs.

 Conflict of interest arises when an individual with a formal responsibility to serve the public participates in an activity that jeopardizes his or her professional judgment, objectivity, and independence.
-Often this activity (such as a private business venture) serves primarily personal interests and can negatively influence the objective exercise of the individual's official duties.
+Often this activity (such as a private business venture) primarily serves personal interests and can negatively influence the objective exercise of the individual's official duties.